pzaino/zvector/README.md

    We can configure a set of properties for each vector we create using ZVector.
 The library will then manipoulate and update the vector according to its properties.
 Read the User Guide for a complete list of all available properties.

 - **Thread Safe**

    The library is also Thread Safe, so if our code is multi-threaded we can use this library without having to do complicated code.
 The mutex are also applied for each specific vector and only when they are required, so when two threads try to modify two different vectors there are no performance penalties at all.

 - **Reentrant**

    The library should be fully reentrant, so changes are applied when we are ready to and all the library functions do not use global state.

 - **Configurable featureset**

    For example: if you are working on single threaded application you can easly disable the extra thread safe code, making so the library smaller and faster.
 To configure the library check the zvector_config.h and the Makefile.

 - **Suitable for Embedded and IoT applications**

    The library is suitable also for Embeeded and IoT coding, when compiled without thread safe code.

 - **Suitable for low memory devices**

    For low memory devices the library supports also a vector shrinking function to avoid any possible memory waste.

 - **Stack and Queue behaviour support**

    We can also use the vector as a dynamic stack (FIFO) structure.
 Or we can use it to create Queues (LIFO) structures (including priority queues)

 - **Elements swapping support**

-   The library comes with an handy reentrant and thread safe swap function that can swap elements in the vector (vect_swap), a vect_swap_range to swap a range of values in yoru vector and many more useful data manipoulation functions (including vector rotation and more).
+   The library comes with an handy reentrant and thread safe swap function that can swap elements in the vector (vect_swap), a vect_swap_range to swap a range of values in a vector and many more useful data manipoulation functions (including vector rotation and more).

 - **Single call to apply a function to the entire vector**

-   The library supports a single call to apply a C function to each and every element of the vector, very handy in many situations (vect_apply).
-It also support conditional function application to an entire vectore (vect_apply_if).
-It also support an handly vect_apply_range which applies a user function to a range of values in your vector.
+   The library supports a single call to apply a C function to each and every items in a vector, very handy in many situations (vect_apply).
+It also supports "conditional function application" to an entire vector (vect_apply_if) and an handy vect_apply_range which applies a user function to a range of values in a vector.

 - **Bulk Data copy, move, insert and merge support**

-   ZVector comes with 3 handy calls to copy one vector into another, or move one vector into another or merge one vector with another and in all the 3 cases a user can chose from which element to which element to perform the requested function.
+   ZVector comes with 4 handy calls to copy one vector into another, or move it into another, merge it with another and bulk-insert items from a vector to another.
+These funtions are also optimised for speed.

 - **Custom QuickSort and Improved Adaptive Binary Search**

    ZVector comes with a custom QuickSort algorithm that uses 3 ways partitioning for very fast ordering of a vector.
 It also comes with an improved Adaptive Binary Search algorithm for very fast record search.
 Both of them supports custom user compare functions, so ordering and searches can be done on every possible type of records.

 - **CI/CD support**

    The library comes with its own Unit and Integration tests that are build and executed systematically with each library build and that can be extended automatically just by adding new C files in the `tests` directory (you the make proces will detect them, build them automatically and execute them at every build)

 - **GitHub code test automation**

    This library is tested on github (check above the CodeQL badge) at every commit and pull request.